10 Important Web Design Best Practices and Tips for Small Business Websites

 7. Understand the difference between design and development.

-To build a website, you’ll need both design for the site and development of the site.
+To build a website, you’ll need both designs for the site and development of the site.
 Although some freelancers can do both, the skills for design and development are typically different and you may want to leverage different people for each part of the job.
 Freelance web developers tend to specialize in frontend or backend work.

 Frontend developers tend to focus on the client side – what your users see when they visit your website.
-Backend developers usually focus on the interaction between the server and databases.
+Backend developers usually focus on the interaction between the server and the databases.